Skip to main content

-In order to accomplish this, 5 leadership styles can be noted and emulated among successful nurse leaders.
+To accomplish this, five leadership styles can be noted and emulated among influential nurse leaders.
 These are:

 Transformational Leadership